Velko/AoC_2023/README.md

 Part 2 - continued
 ------------------

 I, however, did not feel satisfied and felt that my original idea should had also worked.
-Turned out I was close, but starting to move in wrong direction.
+Turned out I was close, but started to move in wrong direction.
 Sleeping it over helped, and I was able to implement it successfully.
 Later I learned that the technique is called _Coordinate compression_.